xiaonanln/goworld/README.md

 Chatroom demo client implements the client-server protocol in Javascript.
 The client for chatroom demo is hosted at [github.com/xiaonanln/goworld-chatroom-demo-client](https://github.com/xiaonanln/goworld-chatroom-demo-client).
 The project was created and built in [Cocos Creater 1.5](http://www.cocos2d-x.org/).
-A running server and client demo can also be found at [http://goworldgs.com/chatclient/](http://goworldgs.com/chatclient/).

 ### Unity Demo
 Unity Demo is a simple multiple player monster shooting game to show how spaces and entities of GoWorld